refenv/cijoe/testcases/README.md

 # Testcases

-This folder contains testcases, written as scripts, implemented as BASH/SHELL or Python scripts.
+This folder contains testcases, written as scripts, implemented as BASH/SHELL

 The absolute path to this directory is defined as environment variable: